Skill sources for progressive-disclosure knowledge loading. (v1.3.1+)

 No

 If true, violations cause an error.
+If false, violations are logged but allowed.
 Default: false.

 params